Siphosethu Ngcobo: Parliamentary career

 In the 2019 election, Ngcobo was elected to the National Assembly of South Africa via the IFP's regional list.
 He was sworn in on 22 May 2019.
 On 27 June 2019, he was given his committee assignments.

+Ngcobo was ranked high enough on the IFP regional-to-national list in KwaZulu-Natal to be returned to the National Assembly for his second term following the 2024 general election.